jeffijoe/awilix/README.md

 ### `container.cache`

 An object used internally for caching resolutions.
-It's a plain object.
+It's a `Map<string, CacheEntry>`.
 Not meant for public use but if you find it useful, go ahead but tread carefully.

 Each scope has it's own cache, and checks the cache of it's parents.